 Spouses and Domestic Partners of users with quarterly borrowing privileges are eligible for access privileges.

-Domestic partners must be registered with University Human Resources.
+We ask that domestic partners be registered with University Human Resources.

 To establish privileges, the University of Chicago user must accompany their spouse or domestic partner to the ID & Privileges Office.
 The University of Chicago user's library account must be in good standing to add a spouse or partner.